A well overgrown No.3 Gun Emplacement

 Nothing remains of the No.1 The No.1 Gun Emplacement and its Magazine.
 They were were completely destroyed during the creation of the Tanjong Golf Course.

-There would seem to be significant underground remains of the No.2 Emplacement.
-Evidence on the ground would certainly indicate substantial underground remains.
-However there is no access to prove or disprove this.
+There would seem to be significant underground remains of the area around the No.2 Emplacement.
+There is visible evidence on the ground indicating substantial underground remains.
+Unfortunately, there is no access to them.

-The underground Engine Room for the Fort was adjacent to the No.2 Emplacement, and there are still remains of this.
-It is however inhabited by bats and the floor is thick with bat guano.
+There is however an accessible underground chamber, possibly an engine room adjacent to the No.2 Emplacement.
+It is inhabited by bats and the floor is thick with bat guano.

 The No.3 Gun Emplacement with its Magazine have survived.
 They are on golf course land and are surrounded by vegetation.

-What was probably the No.2 Battery Observation Post, close to the No.3 Emplacement has survived, but is on golf course land.
-The Battery Observation Post on the top of Mount Serapong has also survived, and is easily accessible.
+The No.2 Battery Observation Post, close to the No.3 Emplacement has also survived, but is also on golf course land.
+The Battery Observation Post on the top of Mount Serapong also remains, and is easily accessible.

 The photos on this page have been taken during three different occasions over a period of several years.
 This shows up in the lighting conditions amount levels of vegetation in the photos.